ironhack-labs/lab-passport-roles/README.md

-## Iteration #3: Grant specific privileges to the General Manager
+## Iteration #3: Grant specific privileges to the Boss

 There will be only one user that will have the **BOSS** role.
 That user should be able not only to access the platform, but to edit or remove any of the current students.